-During the reporting period, the Quarry produced 2 207 266 million tonnes of aggregate, slightly below the forecasted 2 333 304 million tonnes for the 2022 period.
+During the reporting period, the Quarry produced 2 347 812 million tonnes of aggregate, slightly below the forecasted 2 590 000 million tonnes for the 2023 period.
 (Refer to Figure 2).

-The DRE Production results Form for the Financial Year ending 2022 is contained in Appendix 1.
+The DRE Production results Form for the Financial Year ending 2023 is contained in Appendix 1.

-Project Approval Condition A9 (Part A) requires a capped tonnage of 3.5 million tonnes per annum.
-During the 2022 calendar year 2,712,911 tonnes of product transported by road and rail to Boral terminals at Maldon, Enfield and St Peters.
+Project Approval Condition A9 (Part A) requires a capped tonnage of 3.5 million tonnes of quarry products may be transported from the site per annum.
+During the 2023 calendar year 2,712,911 tonnes of product transported by road and rail to Boral terminals at Maldon, Enfield, and St Peters.
 This volume included both Peppertree product, as well as Limestone sand.